• Skip to main content

 This 30 Minute Summer Vegetable and Bean Chili recipe is delicious!
 Loaded with bell peppers, zucchini, yellow squash, corn and two kinds of beans, this chili gets a spicy kick from jalapenos.
 Top with shredded sharp cheddar cheese and cool sour cream for a quick and nutritious lunch or dinner.

-bowl of vegetable chili with beans
+A bowl of vegetable chili with beans.

-When the weather is chilly, I love making a meaty chili like this spicy one with butternut squash.
+When the weather is chilly, I love making a meaty chili like my Spicy Chili with Butternut Squash.
 But the summer months call for a lightened chili recipe.
-My vegetable chili takes only about 30 minutes to make and does not skimp on flavor!
-Die hard carnivores will not even miss the meat in this chili.
-It is loaded with onions, garlic, peppers, zucchini, yellow squash, tomatoes, sweet corn, and black and kidney beans.
+My vegetable bean chili takes only about 30 minutes to make and does not skimp on flavor!

-red, yellow and orange bell peppers
+Red, yellow and orange bell peppers.

-• extra virgin olive oil
+• olive oil

 • yellow onion